-May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Executive Director of the Audubon Center Bent of the River.
+May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Center Director of the Bent of the River Audubon Center.

 Through the ages, the barn has been used to house animals, hay, wagons, and even cars.
 Currently, the barn and its surrounding gardens, picnic areas, and bird-watching loft serve as a remarkable location for educational programs for school groups and summer campers as well as fundraising events and festivities throughout each year—including the Bent’s very popular family-oriented BentFest held each fall.

 “Every generation of caretakers of this magnificent property, which is open to the general public year-round, has been trusted with the upkeep of all aspects of the property, including all buildings.
 Our staff, board of directors, and dedicated volunteers, plus remarkably generous contractors like General Painting of Danbury, are truly among the many honored caretakers of this barn and property,” stated Kane.

 The mission of the Bent of the River Audubon Center in Southbury is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats.
 Located along the Pomperaug River and bordering Little Pootatuck Brook, the Bent of the River nature center and sanctuary is a private, not-for-profit organization that is part of Audubon Connecticut (a state office of the National Audubon Society) and protects numerous natural ecosystems, habitats, un-fragmented forest, grasslands, meadows, swamps, and a portion of the Pomperaug River.